lud77/Factorize/README.md

 - [ ] Explicitly handle the "null/undefined" value in a more organic way
 - [ ] Needs more orthogonality: possibility to set both inputs and outputs from execute or onPulse, etc
 - [~] Actual panels
+    - [ ] Add features to manipulate channels
     - [ ] Threejs renderer panel (decide format for scene data type)
     - [ ] Add turbulence input to generators
     - [ ] IMAGE: Threshold